 Smoke stop doors do not stop all the smoke, rather just enough to prevent the fire spreading.
 The human nose is designed to detect smoke particles in very small quantities (to warn us of danger) so any smoky smells will be easily noticed and will be unpleasant and irritating.

 Property Services will arrange air testing where it is suspected that harmful materials are present, and will advise building occupants accordingly.
 They will also bring in extra air ventilation systems and fans to disperse the smoke particles as quickly as possible.

 I used a fire extinguisher — what do I do?

 - Do not put back any used extinguisher even if it has only been used for a very short burst.
 Once the diaphragm is broken, the pressure charge in the extinguisher will quickly dissipate.

 - Raise a request via the staff service centre to get the extinguisher replaced.
 Make sure you tell your manager/supervisor about the incident.

 - If you have genuinely used it to put out a developing or actual fire, you will not be asked to pay for a replacement.

 - You need to report the incident to Health and Safety so we can prevent similar fires in the future.
-Look now: Report an incident.
+Look now: General information and reporting form